-The Trinity Catholic school is a city school that is proud to of its diverse community.
+The Trinity Catholic school is a city school that is proud of its diverse community.
 Pupils who attend The Trinity Catholic School do so from all over the City of Nottingham and its surrounding suburbs; our catchment includes areas of deprivation, some areas of greater affluence and everything in between.
-In terms of deprivation, The IDACI indicates in bottom 20% for deprivation by student postcodes.
+In terms of deprivation, The Income Deprivation Affecting Children (ICADI) index indicates that 59% Trinity students live in geographical areas in the bottom 20% for deprivation by student postcodes.